bodiam/idea-ionic/README.md

 ### Usage

-To use the plugin, open an editor, and start typing `ion-`, followed by pressing CMD+J. A list of templates will show up.
+To use the plugin, open an HTML file in the editor, and start typing `ion-`, followed by pressing CMD+J. A list of templates will show up.
 Alternatively, you can type e.g. `alert`, followed by CMD+J, to immediately show only the alert templates.

 ## What's new